heraclitus0/breast-cancer-prognosis-explainable-ml/README.md

 pip install -r requirements.txt
 ```

-Open the notebook in Jupyter or Google Colab and run cells sequentially from Cell 1 to Cell 31.
+Open the notebook in Jupyter or Google Colab and run all cells
+sequentially from Cell 1 to Cell 31.
+The dataset must be present
+at `/content/METABRIC_RNA_Mutation.csv` before running.

 ---